daimend/GildedRose/Readme.md

 ●	What documentation, websites, papers, etc. did you consult for this assignment?

-StackExchange
+* StackOverflow
-JUCE Doxygen and forums
+* JUCE Doxygen and forums
-RESTfulAPI.net
+* RESTfulAPI.net

 ●	What third-party libraries or other tools does your application use?
 How did you choose each library or framework you used?